alper/nix-shorts/posts/inspecting-values-with-repl.md

 # Inspecting values with Nix REPL

-When working with Nix expressions, it might be useful to be able to inspect some values involved.
+When working with Nix expressions, it can be useful to inspect some values involved.

 In these cases, the Nix REPL can be pretty useful.